As promised in my previous post , I will show you how to exploit the “Printconfig” dll with a real world example.

 But what does Apple’s iPhone have to do with it??

 Well, keep on reading… (sorry no TL;DR)

-Some time ago, me and my “business partner” @padovah4ck, were looking for possible privileged file operations exploitable via hardlinks.
+Some time ago, I was looking for possible privileged file operations exploitable via hardlinks.

 At some point, the directory c:\programdata\apple\lockdown caught our attention.